yuting1214/Udacity_capstone/proposal.md

 Part 1.
 Customers Segmentation: related to dimensionality reduction, clustering, and segmentation.

-* Quantifiable:
+* Quantifiable: Group the customers with similar demographic traits with algorithmic measurements provided by unsupervised learning.
-* Measurable:
+* Measurable: Once established the clusters, we could further compare the purchase behavior in each cluster to test the validity of the clustering
-* Replicable:
+* Replicable: The trained model could be applied to future customers and keep monitoring the variations of the structure of previously constructed clusters.

 Part 2.
 Predict potential customers: related to the problem of imbalanced label prediction.

-* Quantifiable:
+* Quantifiable: Predict the probabilities of becoming new customers based on demographic information.
-* Measurable:
+* Measurable: Compare the actual acquired customers and predicted potential customers.
-* Replicable:
+* Replicable: The trained model could adapt to new incoming data and keep monitoring the model's performance once the model gets deployed.

 # Solution statement

 For Part 1.,
-1. Use unsupervised learning methods for dimensionality reduction to extract the transformed features while reducing the number of input variables
+1. Use an unsupervised learning method(PCA) for dimensionality reduction to extract the transformed features while reducing the number of input variables
-2. Use unsupervised learning methods to cluster the customers.
+2. Use an unsupervised learning method(K-means) to cluster the customers.
 3. Use the Euclidean distance metric to measure the similarities between existing customers and the population.

 For Part 2.,
 1. Data Preprocessing to adjust the data format applicable to the models.
-2. Over-sampling technique to address the issues of imbalanced labels.
+2. Over-sampling(SMOTE) technique to address the issues of imbalanced labels.
-3. Supervised learning models to predict the probabilities of becoming potential customers based on preprocessed information.
+3. Supervised learning models(Logistic Regression & XGBoost) to predict the probabilities of becoming potential customers based on preprocessed information.

 # Datasets